Preschool Handbook 2020-2021

 Registration forms will be available to parents beginning during our Catholic Schools Week the last week of January and will be accepted beginning after that day.
 Notices of registration will be placed in the Parish Bulletin prior to that date.
 The director or teacher will meet with the “new” parents before registration is finalized.

 A non-refundable registration fee of $150.00 per family is to be paid at the time of registration.
-An annual fee of $50.00 is charged by the SMART Tuition Company.
+An annual fee of $50.00 is charged by the FACTS Tuition Management Company.